 Glaucoma is a serious eye condition that, if left untreated, can eventually lead to blindness.
-It’s more often diagnosed in later life, but can actually occur at any time.
+It can develop at any time but is more often diagnosed in later life.

 The condition occurs when the eye’s optic nerve, which connects the eye to the brain, becomes damaged.
 It’s usually caused by a build-up of fluid in the front of the eye which increases the pressure inside the eye.